LEllis0/multi-asset-research/README.md

 # equity-research

-A project aimed at supporting portfolio contruction by conducting relevant equity research.
+A project aimed at supporting portfolio contruction by conducting mulit-asset research.

-Topics of note include: API calls, data cleaning, trading strategies, machine learning, valuation analysis (both relative and absolute) and data visualisation.
+Key areas of focus include: portfolio optimisation techniques, machine learning and data visualisation.